 In 1957, The World Intellectual Property (WIPO) set up the Nice Classification (NCL).
 This system groups goods and services together using a single classification scheme.
 Since the agreement covers trademarks registered in several different languages, the system facilitates searches for marks that may need translation.
 NCL separates business activity into 45 classes: 34 for products and 11 for services.

 The Classification Agreement lists over 10,000 goods and 1,000 services.
-A new updated edition is released every five years.
-These editions include changes to the agreement over the five-year revision period.
-WIPO publishes new changes in the NCL involving specific classes annually.
-It released a new version on January 1, 2016.
+A new edition is published every five years and a new version of each edition is published annually.
 Trademark offices of countries who have adopted this agreement must include the NCL codes in their official documents.

 The Nice Classification System categorizes products and services by class; you may file your trademark in one or more classes.